The funny thing about money is that the more you worry about it, the less you have. And the less you care about it, the more you have.

 Taking the time to heal your own money wounds will not only help you and improve your life, it impacts the people around you as well.

-As an empath, you have an opportunity to become a role-model for a different kind of abundance than we’re used to seeing.
+As an autistic adult, you have an opportunity to become a role-model for a different kind of abundance than we’re used to seeing.

 Can you imagine if all the billionaires in the world were more empathetic influencers?
 More aware of the suffering of others?
 Focused on what’s really important and thinking of how everyone can benefit?